2009 PBA All-Star Week

 The 2009 PBA All-Star Week was the annual all-star weekend of the Philippine Basketball Association (PBA)'s 2008–09 PBA season.
-This year's all-star game was totally different from the past All-Star games, as this year's event had 3 all-star games in different cities: Victorias, Negros Occidental (April 22), Panabo, Davao del Norte (April 24), and Quezon City (April 26).
+This year's all-star game was different from the past All-Star games, as this year's event had 3 all-star games in different cities: Victorias, Negros Occidental (April 22), Panabo, Davao del Norte (April 24), and Quezon City (April 26).

 Wednesday events

 Mick Pennisi won the game's MVP honors.

 Friday events

 Jared Dillinger won the game's MVP honors.

 Sunday Skills Competition

 Held prior to the All-Star Game at the Araneta Coliseum on April 26.